bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

-I write this article in the hope that seeing how donations get translated into real impact (e.g. productivity gains) more companies and individuals will be willing to help out.
+I write this article in the hope that seeing how donations get translated into real impact (e.g. productivity gains) more companies and individuals will be willing to [help out](https://docs.cider.mx/cider/contributing/funding.html).
 CIDER is all of you, the amazing Clojure community.
 Clojurists together strong!

 [^1]: I also hoped the collective would fund more Clojure conference trips for me and other key contributors, but sadly Covid-19 put those plans on halt for quite a while.
 I haven't been to a Clojure event since Feb 2020...
 [^2]: You can find more details in the [changelog](https://github.com/clojure-emacs/cider/blob/master/CHANGELOG.md#180-2023-10-13).

+**P.S.** I really struggled with the name for this article.
+I considered options like:

+- "The Impact of Community Funding to CIDER"
+- "CIDER: A Community-funded Success Story"
+- "Making a Difference for CIDER"

+In the end I probably went with the most vague, but shortest title I could think of.
+Somewhat typical for me.